valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Zak is a sentient floating continent.
 It is about the size of Eurasia, and can fly around at will, although it cannot currently fly very high or very fast.
 It is mostly covered in forests and taiga, although it has some large plains, and several mountain ranges.
 It is currently inhabited by a few tribes of stone age humans.
 ```

 If you're lost and in doubt what category to use, you can probably throw it inside SUMM and AID will handle it fine.
 Not all details need their own category.
 RACE, GENDER, AGE can be condensed to `elf/female/25y` then followed by the bigger categories.
 The AI picks up common traits just fine by their lonesome.
-TRAITS is a catch-all for when you don't need a big list on a single topic.
+Zaltys-style formatting also benefits from having an indicator phrase like the one mentioned above.

-The AI understands the concept of speech patterns and accent to some degree. `SPEECH:`, `WORDING:` and `ACCENT:` have been tried **BUT** thus far `TRAITS:` has proven to handle this attribute the best.
+The AI understands the concept of speech patterns and accent to some degree.
+Categories like`SPEECH:`, `WORDING:` and `ACCENT:` were tried, but didn't output desirable results

+Thus far `TRAITS:` (or now SUMM) has proven to handle this attribute the best.
 Writing style theme in author's notes can also give characters accent across the entire setting.
 Known working accents: pirates, sailors, Shakespearean accent, archaic, Cockney accent, valley girl (valley girl is the best method for getting a Southern accent on both sexes), hillbilly, Jamaica, crook/criminal.

-Below is a sample Zalty provided with the WI `Zack:[Male human.
-TRAITS: surfer, heavy accent<Jamaica>.]`
+Below is an example of  giving a character an accent with TRAITS:
 ```
+Zack:[Male human.
+TRAITS: surfer, heavy accent<Jamaica>.]
 QUOTES FROM ZACK:
 "Zis is a really bad time to be messin wit me mon!"
 "The waves, the wind and the sky, zey are all one like you and I, man."
 "I hope dat you don't mind some reggae music, man."
 ```

 ### Personality Keywords
 Character behaviors and personalities deserve their own category.
 One of the biggest goals of WI is getting the AI to remember `how` a character is and output their behavior consistently.
 To this end we need behavioral keywords.
 This section is entirely dedicated to personality-related keywords that the community has either discovered to work exceptionally well towards certain ends or keywords that are disappointingly weak.